top of page

 48 Hours in Paris: The Ultimate 2-Day Travel Guide

-- Sep 16, 2024
+• Sep 16, 2024

-- 6 min read
+• 8 min read

 Since this trip was so spontaneous, we didn’t have a real plan, besides the must-visit Eiffel Tower stop.
 Sometimes we love exploring new cities without a set itinerary, and this was the perfect chance to just wander and enjoy Paris without pressure.
-So that was our approach: no fixed schedule, no reservations—just see what we could find as we walked around.
+So that was our approach: no fixed schedule, no reservations, just see what we could find as we walked around.

 Landing in Paris on No Sleep:

+Paris is served by several airports, but most international flights arrive at Charles de Gaulle Airport (CDG).
+The airport is located about 25 kilometers (15 miles) from the city center and is connected by trains, buses, and taxis.
+We landed at Paris Charles de Gaulle Airport (CDG) around 9:00 a.m., but at that point, we’d been up for nearly 20 hours and were exhausted.
+The original idea was to land early and spend the full day exploring.
 We made it to the hotel around 10:00 a.m., and thankfully, they let us check in early.
-We ended up paying €100 extra to get into the room right away—and honestly, we would’ve paid anything at that point just to sleep.
+We ended up paying €100 extra to get into the room right away, and honestly, we would’ve paid anything at that point just to sleep.

-Where We Stayed: Hilton Paris Opera
+Where We Stayed in Paris: Hilton Paris Opera

+Since our plans were so up in the air, we didn’t book a hotel until we were literally on the plane to Paris.
+It can be stressful to travel internationally without accommodations locked in, but before booking any last-minute trip, we always double-check that multiple hotels have available rooms, just in case.
 We ended up staying at the Hilton Paris Opera (full hotel review here), which looked great in the photos and was one of the more affordable options with same-day availability.
 We didn’t realize it was a bit farther from many of the major tourist attractions, but it still worked out well for our itinerary.

 A Rough Start... and a Long Nap

+Once we checked in, we planned to shower, order some room service, take a quick nap, and head out to explore in the late afternoon.
+But… one of us (definitely not me) fell asleep for over 10 hours.
+In my defense, I was exhausted and jet-lagged!
+While I slept, Elijah walked 15 miles across Paris, taking in a ton of the city’s highlights on foot.
+He said he felt pretty safe walking alone, even though he wandered down a few dark and empty alleyways around the city center.
 Around midnight, Elijah stopped at the McDonald’s across the street from our hotel and picked up a few French-exclusive menu items.
 I finally woke up just in time to steal a few of his fries, and we ended the night sitting in bed, listening to the sounds of the city through our cracked hotel window, trying to figure out what to do the next day.

 Recharged and Ready to Explore